What kind of programs does PPM offer?

 What if I cannot make all eight sessions or have to miss the all-day retreat?

 Because each class builds upon the previous one, in order to receive the most benefit from this program, it is recommended that you plan to attend all 8 classes and the all-day retreat at your registered location.
 If you anticipate being unable to do this, we suggest that you consider taking the course at a later date.
 For an unforeseen conflict you may be able to make up one missed class during the same week at another class location.
+You should contact our offices to check availability for and schedule make-ups.
+Make-up space cannot be guaranteed as some locations have space limitations.
+Make-ups are granted on a first come, first serve basis.

 Do I have to bring anything or wear anything special for the 8-week program?